 1Password privacy

 How private your data is with 1Password requires more of a conversation.
 1Password does collect some personal data, and they may have to share it with third parties and governments.
-All this is explained in the Privacy Policy we have covered above.
+All this is explained in 1Password's privacy policy we have covered above.

 1Password plans and pricing